trimou/trimou/README.md

 // Whenever the template is needed, obtain the reference from the engine Mustache mustache = engine.getMustache("foo");
 ```

-Moreover, if the template cache is enabled (default) the compiled template is automatically put in the cache and no compilation happens the next time the template is requested.

 See also [TemplateLocator](http://trimou.org/doc/latest.html#template_locator) and [Configuration properties](http://trimou.org/doc/latest.html#configuration).

 ### Helpers

 Helpers are de-facto *tags which are able to consume multiple parameters and optional hash map*.
 Trimou's Helper API is inspired by Handlebars but it’s not 100% compatible.
-Mainly, it does not define "inverse" section, so for example the built-in if helper doesn’t support else block.
+Mainly, it does not define the "inverse" section.
 On the other hand, any helper is able to validate its tag definition (see `org.trimou.handlebars.Helper.validate()`) and fail fast if there's invalid number of arguments etc.

 #### Built-in helpers